-Calling all troop leaders!
+Calling all troop leaders

 Seaport Slumbers are an excellent group activity for your troop.
-Cub scouts may also earn their Maps and Compass belt loop and pin during any of our Seaport Slumbers.
+Cub scouts may also earn their "Finding Your Way" adventure loop and pin during any of our Seaport Slumbers.

 Slumbers include hands-on activities, gallery and ship exploration, evening snack and continental breakfast.
 All children participating will receive a souvenir activity patch.